These instructions are for DML version 3.5.9

 This will delete the selected movie title from your library.

-This option will set the movie disk type to either DVD, Blu-ray, 4K UHD, or Home Movie.
+This option allows you to set the movie media types to either VHS, DVD, Blu-ray, 4K UHD, Stream, Home Movie, Download, or Other.

-You can also set the disk type when downloading the movie titles from TMDb by selecting the appropriate checkbox.
+You can also set the media type when downloading the movie titles from TMDB by selecting the appropriate checkbox.

 Search (Alt + s)